 Increasingly, agricultural operations are making use of "big data" to optimize the process of growing crops and raising livestock.
 Known as "precision agriculture," this practice seeks to improve the efficiency, profitability, and sustainability of agricultural operations while protecting the environment.
-Data is used to guide short and long-term decisions where and when to apply fertilizers, chemicals, and seed, as well as through e-commerce.
-In the future, logistics facilities may also conduct advanced manufacturing on-site.
-Given the rising cost of land values and rents in the Bay Area and Sacramento, Dixon can potentially attract warehouse and distribution facilities (particularly with e-commerce fulfillment or similar tax revenue generating uses), logistics and manufacturing firms seeking to expand or relocate from outer Bay Area communities.
-These firms typically seek properties 10-acres or more in size, and there are several parcels in the Northeast Quadrant and the Southwest Dixon Specific Plan area, west of Batavia Road which satisfy that requirement.
+Data is used to guide short and long-term decisions where and when to apply fertilizers, chemicals, and seed, as well as in what quantities.

-in what quantities.
 Technology has always driven advances in agriculture and today the US is experiencing another pivotal moment as farmers adopt advanced sensoring, satellite monitoring, robotics, and drones to manage costs and mitigate the risks of climate and weather.
 Although agricultural jobs account for only a small share of local employment today, this evolving field represents an opportunity for Dixon to link its agricultural heritage with future economic development.